Axomiya-IT-Labs/.github/profile/README.md

 ## Learn • Build • Share • Automate

-If you like our mission, consider giving our repositories a ⭐ and joining the community.
+If you believe technology should be accessible to everyone, consider giving our repositories a **⭐ Star** and becoming part of the Axomiya IT Labs community.

 <br>

 Made with ❤️ from Assam 🇮🇳

+### **জয় আই অসম**

+*"Together, let's build an AI-powered future for Assam and beyond."*

 </div>